 There are, of course, some items that are best left at home if you want to feel like you belong in Paris.

 First on my “do not pack” list?
 Gym shoes.
-Unless they are running, or are teenagers, French women don’t seem to wear gym shoes.
-For a slightly more casual look, younger women can pack a pair of Converse or other less athletic shoes instead of the flats.
+Unless they are for running, or are teenagers, French women don’t seem to wear gym shoes.
+A white leather sneaker is a much better option.

 I never think zip off pants are a good idea to pack, regardless of my destination.
 To me they just shriek “tourist!!”

 Shorts are generally not worn by French women unless they are at the beach, so leave the shorts at home.
 Teenage girls and very young woman can get away with shorts these days but for the rest of us light linen pants or a skirt will definitely give you a more authentic look in warm weather.